-Project Coordinator Technical Service Providers USDA-NRCS

-Task 2: Riparian Area Protection.
+Project Coordinator Technical Service Providers USDA-NRCS Task 2: Riparian Area Protection.
 Provide resources to livestock owners to better manage, limit or prevent access to impaired water bodies to reduce direct loading.

-Riparian Area Management (RAM) will be enrolled on 350 acres of marginal pastureland immediately adjacent to waterbodies within the watershed.
-Seasonal Riparian Area Management (SRAM) will be implemented on 1,500 acres of currently grazed marginal pastureland.
-Enrollment of land immediately adjacent to the Big Sjoux River, Skunk Creek, and major tributaries with a minimum buffer distance of 20 feet and maximum distance to the extent of the 100-year flood plain is eligible for the program.
+Riparian Area Management (RAM) will be enrolled on 200 acres of marginal pastureland immediately adjacent to waterbodies within the watershed.
+Seasonal Riparian Area Management (SRAM) will be implemented on 2,000 acres of currently grazed marginal pastureland.
+Enrollment of land immediately adjacent to the Big Sioux River.
+Skunk Creek and major tributaries with a minimum buffer distance of 30 feet and maximum distance to the extent of the 100-year flood plain is eligible for the program.
 BMPs will be implemented targeting critical riparian areas that have been, or have the potential to be, significant sources of bacteria (fecal and E.coli) contamination and TSS loadings due to the degradation of riparian areas from continuous grazing.
-Emphasis will be on pastures that abut or transect the Big Sioux River, Skunk Creek, and major tributary streams.
+Emphasis will be on pastures that abut or transect the Big Sioux River, Skunk Creek and major tributary streams.
 Livestock producers enrolling pasture into the program will be paid a base rate of \$80 per acre based on average CRP rates for marginal pastureland.
-A tiered payment system, based on proximity to the confluence of Skunk Creek and Big Sioux River, will be used to incentivize landowners with pastures closer to the City of Sioux Falls.
-Producers upstream of the city and within 10 miles of the confluence will be paid \$90 per acre.
-Producers upstream and between 10 and 20 miles of the confluence will be paid \$85 per acre.
-Producers upstream and between 20 and 30 miles of the confluence will receive \$80 per acre.
-All other producers outside of 30 miles will receive the \$80 per acre base rate.
-Eligible pastureland along impaired rivers and streams that flow into the Big Sioux River downstream of the City of Sioux Falls will also be paid the \$70 per acre base rate for enrollment into the SRAM program.
+A tiered payment system, based on proximity to the highway 42 bridge over the Big Sioux River, will be used to incentivize landowners with pastures closer to the City of Sioux Falls.
+Producers upstream of the city and within 25 miles of the confluence will be paid \$140 per acre.
+Producers upstream and between 25 and 50 miles of the highway 42 bridge will be paid \$120 per acre.
+Producers upstream and between 50 and 75 miles, which extends to the northern extent of the project, of the highway 42 bridge will receive \$100 per acre.
+Eligible pastureland along impaired rivers and streams that flow into the Big Sioux River downstream of the City of Sioux Falls will be paid the \$80 per acre base rate for enrollment into the SRAM program.
 The major requirements for eligibility of the SRAM program are:

 - 1. No grazing from April 1st through September 30th to reduce E. coli and TSS levels during the recreational period to help support the listed beneficial uses associated with the waterbodies of concern. - 2.
 Fall grazing is allowed October 1st through March 30th.
 A minimum vegetative stand of 4 to 6 inches with an alternative clean water supply is required to minimize impacts on the riparian area. - 3.
-Haying is allowed from July 1st through September 30th for the acres enrolled to utilize the forage and maintain the vigor of the vegetative stand. - 4.
-Fencing, pipelines, and tanks will be the financial and technical responsibility of the producer in order to meet eligible requirements for the SRAM program. - 5.
-Grass establishment, tree planting and fabric installation will be eligible for cost share not to exceed \$10,000 per pasture tract.
+Haying is allowed from June 15th through September 30th for the acres enrolled to utilize the forage and maintain the vigor of the vegetative stand. - 4.
+Fencing, pipelines and tanks may be cost-shared in order to meet eligible requirements for the SRAM program. - 5.
+Grass establishment, tree planting and fabric installation will be eligible for cost share not to exceed \$20,000 per pasture project.